Witness for the Prosecution (1957 film): United Artists' "surprise ending"

 At the end of the film, as the credits roll, a voiceover announces:

 The management of this theater suggests that, for the greater entertainment of your friends who have not yet seen the picture, you will not divulge to anyone the secret of the ending of Witness for the Prosecution.

 This was in keeping with the advertising campaign for the film.
 One of the posters said: "You'll talk about it! – but please don't tell the ending!"

 The effort to keep the ending a secret extended to the cast.
 Billy Wilder did not allow the actors to view the final ten pages of the script until it was time to shoot those scenes.
-The secrecy reportedly cost Marlene Dietrich an Academy Award, as United Artists did not want to call attention to the fact that Dietrich was practically unrecognizable as the Cockney woman who hands over the incriminating letters to the defense.
+The secrecy reportedly cost Marlene Dietrich an Academy Award nomination, as United Artists did not want to call attention to the fact that Dietrich was practically unrecognizable as the Cockney woman who hands over the incriminating letters to the defense.